wilmermendezcodes/object-detection-learning/README.md

 - Slow/laggy boxes: ping‑pong WS is enabled; reduce `confidence` only if recall matters; try `yolo11n` for speed.

 ## Licensing and Attribution
-- Repository code (this project): choose and add a license file (e.g., MIT or Apache‑2.0) to clarify your distribution terms.
-Until a license file is added, assume “all rights reserved”.
+- Repository code (this project): assume “all rights reserved”.
 - Ultralytics YOLO:
   - Code is licensed by Ultralytics (currently AGPL‑3.0 for YOLOv8/YOLOv11 code).
 Review terms: https://github.com/ultralytics/ultralytics
   - Pretrained model weights follow Ultralytics’ model terms.
 Check the Ultralytics repository or website for the latest model license details before redistribution or commercial use.